luokf/luokf.github.io/_pages/about.md

 Hi there!

-I am currently a PhD student majoring in Physics at UT Austin.
-Before this, I was being an undergraduate researcher at Wuhan University and a research assistant at HKUST for around four years.
+I am a PhD student majoring in Theoretical Physics at UT Austin from spring 2021.
+Before this, I was an undergraduate researcher at Wuhan University and a research assistant at HKUST for over four years.

 Besides continuous passions for natural science, I am now interested in Social Constructionism, Micro-economics and Cognitive Psychology.
 To understand humankind and natural world motivates my life.